shayaneivazkhani/Cyberpunk2077_Redscript_modd_BetterVendingMachineStuff/README.md

 If you have correctly installed redscript then all you need to do is to place this mod file in

-﻿ ﻿  `~/Library/Application Support/Steam/steamapps/common/Cyberpunk\ 2077/r6/scriptsand`
+﻿ ﻿  `~/Library/Application Support/Steam/steamapps/common/Cyberpunk\ 2077/r6/scripts`

-then launch the app as stated in the guide.
+and then launch the app as stated in the guide.